 The government could decide a limit before which most private spending can be substituted by taxpayer-financed health services.
 Is India financially capable to do this?
 Yes.
 India already spends about 6 per cent of its GDP on health care.
 But 80 per cent of this is out-of-pocket and drives more than 40 million Indians below the poverty line every year.
 Besides this, the quality of health care also differs.
-Ask any urban resident of his/her experience in a private hospital and you will be hear how he/ she paid huge sums of money only to get below satisfactory treatment or over treatment, of dubious quality and with little respect.
-UHI (United Health Insurance) should not be about insurance for the well-off, but instead lessen large expenses for the poor.
+Ask any urban resident of his/her experience in a private hospital and you will hear how he/ she paid huge sums of money only to get below satisfactory treatment or overtreatment, of dubious quality and with little respect.
+UHI (United Health Insurance) should not be about insurance for the well-off, but instead, lessen large expenses for the poor.

 One of the main tasks is to increase revenue: VAT and other tax reforms can raise about 3 per cent of GDP, at least half of which should be contributed towards the first phase of providing UHI.
 The second challenge is to keep a tab on any downward growth in private indemnity insurance.
 UHI will waive the current out-of-pocket spending and direct funds toward far more productive uses.
 A single-payer system is an example of strengthening the reach of health care through a wide range of private providers.
 It is also a fine way to check unfair practices in the health-care system.
 Gujarat’s Chiranjeevi Yojana is one example of how private services can be delivered using public finance.

-While improving the public health-care system, the government could simultaneously adopt a few bold, highly result driven interventions within three years to improve health care.
+While improving the public health-care system, the government could simultaneously adopt a few bold, highly result-driven interventions within three years to improve health care.
 In India, around 1.5 million children continue to die before their fifth birthday, mostly due to conditions that are treatable.
-Thus, a second priority should be to include a fast scale-up of the initiation of new vaccines against diarrhea and pneumonia among children.
+Thus, a second priority should be to include a fast scale-up of the initiation of new vaccines against diarrhoea and pneumonia among children.
 These vaccines have made ear infections among children in the west less common.
 If they are used in India, perhaps the deaths of 2,00,000 children (between the ages of 1-59 months) can be checked.
-While these new vaccines are lot more expensive than they were in the past, they are certainly cost-effective.
+While these new vaccines are a lot more expensive than they were in the past, they are certainly cost-effective.
 Innovative delivery models, such as the one that the Union Health Minister Dr. Harsh Vardhan pioneered in Delhi for polio, must be verified and scaled to deliver vaccines to every doorstep.